Accessibility Tools

 Dr. Friedman is a Colorado native.
 Growing up here she understands the active population of Colorado and enjoys taking care of their orthopaedic needs.
 As a former athlete, she has sustained several sports injuries herself, so she also understands how important it is to get patients back to the life they love.

 Dr. Friedman is married to Justin, an Army Veteran and current aerospace engineer.
-They enjoy doing outdoor activities together including skiing, mountain biking, rock climbing, and camping.
-They are very happy to be back in Colorado and can’t wait to explore more of Colorado Springs.
+They enjoy doing outdoor activities together including skiing, mountain biking, and camping.
+They love sharing these adventures with their two young daughters, Zoe and Shiloh, as well as their dog, Bowser.

 Areas of Interest